Tsunami Disaster Relief

 - Safe drinking water for Fuskushima and Miyagi prefectures;

-In addition, Major League Baseball and the Major League Baseball Players Association (MLBPA) are joining together to contribute $500,000 toward earthquake and tsunami relief efforts in Japan to UNICEF and will be encouraging baseball fans to support the effort in stadiums across the country.
+In addition, Major League Baseball and the Major League Baseball Players Association (MLBPA) contributed $500,000 toward earthquake and tsunami relief efforts in Japan to UNICEF and will be encouraging baseball fans to support the effort in stadiums across the country.

 On December 26, 2004 a 9.0 magnitude earthquake unleashed massive tidal waves across South Asia.
 Powerful tsunamis slammed into the coasts of India, Indonesia, Sri Lanka, Thailand, the Maldives, Malaysia, Myanmar, the Seychelles, and Somalia, devastating thousands of miles of coastline – and the communities that depended on them.